raspberrypilearning/build-a-webpage/en/step_2.md

 --- task ---

-If you have paper and a pen or pencil you could sketch out your webpage layout.
+If you have paper and a pen or pencil, you could sketch out your webpage layout.

 You could also make a bullet point list of information that you want to include.